apache/drill/_docs/configure-drill/010-configure-drill-introduction.md

 ## Query Profile Data Storage Configuration

-To avoid problems working with the Web Console, you need to [configure the ZooKeeper PStore]({{site.baseurl}}/docs/persistent-configuration-storage/#configuring-zookeeper-pstore).
+To avoid problems working with the Web UI, you need to [configure the ZooKeeper PStore]({{site.baseurl}}/docs/persistent-configuration-storage/#configuring-zookeeper-pstore).